NURS FPX 6103 Assessment 3 Nurse Educator Philosophy Statement

 Several behaviors are necessary for nurse educators to practice as they shape the future nurse workforce.
 One of the most important personal qualities of a nurse educator is technical knowledge in the respective field.
 Thus, to teach these concepts and skills to the learners, the nurse educators themselves should understand them comprehensively.

 Another is the ability to communicate with kids sufficiently well, as well as with parents and teachers.
-Nurse educators are required to be in possession of skills in a fashion in which the students can effectively understand the ideas and concepts under discussion and serve up interestingly to them.
+Nurse educators are required to have skills in a fashion in which the students can effectively understand the ideas and concepts under discussion and serve up interestingly to them.

 Assertiveness and attentiveness, as well as the skills of expressively and receptively relating messages orally and in writing, and the ability to adapt communication techniques based on the learners’ diverse learning preferences (Suleiman et al., 2019).